Springboard Courses in Ireland & Online

 Level 6 Springboard courses (free for all participants):

 Level 7 and level 8 Springboard courses (free for the unemployed, 10% contribution for the employed):

 Have you read: How to choose which Springboard course is right for you - FAQs?

 You can take only one Springboard course (one certificate course or one or more modular courses up to 30 ECTS together) in same academic year of Springboard+.
-If you completed a Springboard course in 2020 for example, you may do another Springboard+ course in 2021 if you still meet the eligibility requirements.
+If you completed a Springboard course in 2021 or 2022 for example, you may do another Springboard+ course in 2023 if you still meet the eligibility requirements.

 All our Springboard business courses are short-term certificate courses in business communication, management, ICT skills and related areas that last a single semester.
 There are two semesters during the academic year and one semester usually runs for 18 weeks.

 Why should you study a Springboard course at Galway Business School?

 We all have some degree of drive to be successful either in our personal or professional life.
 Setting and achieving goals and targets is psychologically beneficial and proven to promote personal contentment.

 Whatever your reason for wanting to study one of our short certificate courses, there are certainly many benefits.

 GBS Springboard courses are great as an add-on or stand-alone qualification and you have a comprehensive range of career-focused courses in the area of business to choose from.